Connecting Cambridgeshire is hosted by Cambridgeshire County Council.

 Copyright and disclaimer statement

-All material on these pages, including without limitation text, logos, icons, photographs and all other artwork, is copyright material of Cambridgeshire County Council, unless otherwise stated.
+All material on these pages, including without limitation text, logos, icons, photographs and all other artwork, is copyright material of Connecting Cambridgeshire and Cambridgeshire County Council, unless otherwise stated.
 Use may be made of these pages for non-commercial purposes without permission from the copyright holder.
-Commercial use of this material may only be made with the express, prior, written permission of Cambridgeshire County Council.
+Commercial use of this material may only be made with the express, prior, written permission of Connecting Cambridgeshire.

 Material provided by any third party, including material obtained through links to other sites from the Council’s pages, is likely to be the copyright material of the author.
 Permission to copy or otherwise use such material must be obtained from the author.

-Cambridgeshire County Council, under licence from the Ordnance Survey, provides the Ordnance Survey mapping included within this web-site in order to fulfil its public function to publicise local public services.
+Connecting Cambridgeshire and Cambridgeshire County Council, under licence from the Ordnance Survey, provides the Ordnance Survey mapping included within this website in order to fulfil its public function to publicise local public services.
 Persons viewing this mapping should contact Ordnance Survey copyright for advice where they wish to licence Ordnance Survey mapping for their own use.